CTFd/koth-agent/README.md

 ## File structure

-This repository is contains the KoTH Agent Server source code and binaries as well as and example web application to show the interaction between the agent and a target server.
+This repository contains the KoTH Agent Server, source code and binaries as well as an example web application to show the interaction between the agent and a target server.

 - The `dist` folder contains compiled agents for different operating systems.
 - The `src` folder contains the source code for the agent.